jacksonrakena/infrastructure/README.md

  class cluster cluster;
 ```
 This repository contains a complete Kustomize manifest that can bring up all of my self-hosted services, as well as an NGINX ingress (+ controller) and associated services.

+This manifest does not make any assumptions about the environment it is deployed in.
+It is designed to be deployed to a fresh cluster.
+All resources are deployed in their own namespace (`production`/`canary`/`development`) to avoid collisions.

 The only items missing are secrets (`/production/secrets`) that are required to bring up the stack.
 These are not included for security reasons.